 Making an Easy Path to Purchase

-Whether you want users to purchase a product, request a service or fill out a form, both SEOs and UXers should be concerned with creating the easiest path to purchase possible.
+Whether you want people to order food online or purchase tickets to an event, both SEOs and UXers should be concerned with creating the easiest path to conversion they possibly can.
 This means developing content with a singular intent and linking from that page to more conversion friendly-pages as you go along.

 For example, you could build a high-traffic blog post, based around the keyword “SEO Copywriting Guide.”
 The user enters the website via a search engine, landing on this page, and consumes the article.
 Within the article, you’ve placed internal links to places in your website, specifically a CTA at the bottom, leading to your SEO Services page.
 The user clicks into this page, is enticed by your service offerings, and then clicks a contact button which gets them to fill out a form.
 You’ve successfully captured a lead using both keyword targeting and smart web design.

 Google is moving the industry forward, once again.
 One of the biggest things to happen in the website world this year is the fact that Google is moving to mobile-first indexing starting July 1.
 That means, while UXers have been playing in the mobile space for years, it’s time for SEOs to play catch up.